lamastex/spark-trend-calculus/README.md

   })
 ```

-This now reduces my graph to ~18,000 vertices, 330,000 edges and an average of 11 connections.
-This filter allows me to move on with the community detection using WCC.
-The interesting thing around WCC is the approach they use, directly inspired from social networks.
-Because communities are group of vertices that are tightly coupled, they should share a larger number of triangles among themselves that they share across different groups.
+This now reduces my dimensions down to ~18,000 vertices, 330,000 edges and an average of 11 connections per node.

-In addition of the community, I execute a simple PageRank as an "influencer" score.
+Also, in addition of the community, I execute a simple PageRank as a direct measure of the "influencer" score.

+#### Extracting communities

-Here are few examples of different communities (better resolution [here](/images/graph.pdf))
+Here are few examples of different communities I managed to extract (Download [pdf](/images/graph.pdf) for a more detailed picture)

 ![GRAPH](/images/graph.png)

-#### Communities

-Not a surprise, Donald Trump is in our graph, and is center of the most important community (random first 20 displayed below)
+Not a surprise, Donald Trump is a big player in our graph, and is close to the center of the most important community (random first 20 displayed below)

 ```
 +-----------------+